 A number of focus groups and one-to-one interviews will be held with service providers/professionals and managers, including CDNMs, therapy managers (former heads of discipline), involved in delivering CDNT services to evaluate the experience of service providers and staff.

-Members of one or two CDNTs from each of the nine CHO areas will be invited to interview and/or participate in focus groups.
-One team will be selected in smaller CHOs (n=4) and two teams in larger CHOs (n=5).
+Two CDNTs from each of the six RHAs with an additional team from the two largest RHAs.
+Staff and the manager will be invited to interview and/or participate in focus groups.
 Teams will be purposely selected with the aim of obtaining representativeness across a number of criteria including:

 Rural/urban areas